As Peloton becomes increasingly popular, more and more accessories start to pop up. This week, we’re trying out Top Form Design’s The SpinTray!

 Perhaps the most important thing to note is that SpinTray was designed with a leisurely scenic ride in mind.
 You won’t want to use this during a 90-minute sweat session or a Tabata class with Robin.
 You can’t ride out of the saddle with the SpinTray attached.
 If you are looking for an easy pedal or a recovery ride and need to get some work or reading done, then SpinTray is for you.
 Aside from potential sweat damage to your electronics, the resistance knob can be difficult to reach while you’re pedaling with the SpinTray.
 But again, you’re probably not trying to create your next PowerPoint manifesto while you’re pedaling at heavy resistance or super high cadence, so being able to change the resistance won’t be a priority during these rides.
 The SpinTray is super easy to remove – it literally just slides on and off the top of your handlebars, with a total setup or removal time of approximately 5 seconds.

 Note that we were sent the SpinTray for purposes of making this review.
-If you purchase with the the discount code above, you support our site.
+If you purchase with the The Spintray discount code above, not only do you save a few dollars, but you also support our site.